Jean, Nevada

-Jean is a small commercial town in Clark County, Nevada, United States, located approximately 20 mi south of the Las Vegas hotel-casino corridor along Interstate 15, and 12 mi north of Primm, Nevada located by the state line of California.
+Jean is a small commercial town in Clark County, Nevada, United States, located about 20 mi south of the Las Vegas hotel-casino corridor along Interstate 15 and 12 mi north of Primm, Nevada, near the state line with California.

-There is no land zoned residential in Jean.
-The town is primarily zoned commercial, industrial, manufacturing, government and institutional.
-A 3 million square foot mega-warehouse complex is currently in development at the Jean exit at Interstate 15 (I-15).
+No land in Jean is zoned residential.
+The town is primarily zoned commercial, industrial, manufacturing, government, and institutional.
+A 3 million-square-foot mega-warehouse complex is currently in development at the Jean exit on Interstate 15 (I-15).

-Jean will also be the entry point for the planned Southern Nevada Supplemental Airport (SNSA), currently in development.
+Jean will also be the entry point for the Southern Nevada Supplemental Airport, which is currently in development.

-Jean is accessible via Interstate 15 (I-15) as well as from Las Vegas Boulevard South, and from the towns of Goodsprings and Sandy Valley via State Route 161.
+Jean is accessible via I-15, as well as from Las Vegas Boulevard South, and from the towns of Goodsprings and Sandy Valley via State Route 161.

 Overview

-According to the Nevada Department of Transportation, over 16 million vehicles travel through Jean along Interstate 15 annually between Las Vegas and California.
+According to the Nevada Department of Transportation, over 16 million vehicles travel through Jean on I-15 between Las Vegas and California annually.

-Jean is home to the world's largest Chevron gas station, in Terrible's Road House, with 96 pumps, a 50 thousand square-foot convenience store, a restaurant, and an electric vehicle charging station.
+Jean is home to the world's largest Chevron gas station, in Terrible's Road House, with 96 pumps, a 50,000-square-foot convenience store, a restaurant, and an electric vehicle charging station.
 There are other businesses, including the Jean Sport Aviation Center and the Jean Airport.
-The town also houses a Nevada State Police- Highway Patrol substation, the Jean Post Office, the Goodsprings Township Courthouse, a Clark County Fire Station and the Jean Conservation Camp.
+The town also houses a Nevada State Police Highway Patrol substation, the Jean Post Office, the Goodsprings Township Courthouse, a Clark County Fire Station, and the Jean Conservation Camp, a women's minimum-security prison.
+The Nevada Department of Corrections plans to close this facility by July 1, 2026.